 Introduction and Importance of the Reservation Department

-The term reservation is defined as ‘blocking a particular room type for a guest, for a definite period of time, for a particular guest'.
-To ensure a safe and secure place to stay during their visit to another town, guests generally prefer to make advance reservations in hotels and other types of accommodation units.
+The term reservation is defined as ‘blocking a particular room type for a guest, for a definite period, for a particular guest’.
+To ensure a safe and secure place to stay during their visit to another town, guests generally prefer to make reservations in hotels and other types of accommodation units.

-All hotels will readily accept advance reservations and booking in order to achieve high occupancy and to maximize their room revenue.
-When a guest makes an advance reservation for a definite time period it is expected that the hotel will accept and honour its commitment by a contract between the hotel and the guest.
+All hotels will readily accept reservations and bookings to achieve high occupancy and maximize their room revenue.
+When a guest makes a reservation for a definite period it is expected that the hotel will accept and honour its commitment by a contract between the hotel and the guest.

 A reservation, therefore, is this bilateral contract between a hotel and a guest, according to which the hotel must provide the specified room type to the guest and the guest must agree to pay all relevant charges.
 This is also known as a contract of booking or a confirmation letter for the reservation.